m-resh/Metaheuristic_Optimization/README.md

 - Ionosphere Dataset
 - Iris Dataset

-The first two datasets are used for tuning the algorithm, which includes design procedures and tuning Genetic Algorithm&#39;s parameters.
+The first two datasets are used for tuning the algorithm, which includes design procedures and tuning Genetic Algorithm's parameters.
 The other 3 datasets are left aside for the final evaluation and comparison.
 Let us review each of them briefly.

 ##### Spambase Dataset